-The next time you hear a government employee or government contractor defending the integrity of Holtec International, or awarding the company a juicy federal contract, keep in mind that the employee may have been paid off by Holtec.
+The next time you hear a government employee or government contractor defending Holtec International, or awarding the company a juicy federal contract, keep in mind that the employee who made the decision may have benefited from gifts of cash or entertainment from Holtec.
 At least that’s what is alleged in this blockbuster story by the Philadelphia Inquirer.

 Kris Singh, CEO of

-We are drawing attention to this story, and the scathing report by the Inspector General of the Tennessee Valley Authority because Holtec is the company behind the nuclear waste storage system at the beachfront San Onofre Nuclear Waste Dump.
-And if past is prologue, perhaps a few decison makers have been bribed.
+We are drawing attention to this story, and the disturbing report by the Inspector General of the Tennessee Valley Authority because Holtec is the company behind the nuclear waste storage system at the beachfront San Onofre Nuclear Waste Dump.

 Holtec funneled $50,000 to federal employee in bid to win contract, inspector general report says